Federal GRC Engineering

 NIST’s OSCAL-CLI is the authoritative validation tool.
 It validates any OSCAL document against the published schema and flags structural errors before submission.
 The usnistgov/oscal-content repository provides the SP 800-53 Rev 5 catalog and FedRAMP baseline profiles in OSCAL format, serving as the reference implementation for all downstream tooling.

-The FedRAMP Automation team publishes FedRAMP-specific validation rules and templates through the GSA GitHub organization.
+The FedRAMP Automation team publishes FedRAMP-specific validation rules and templates through the GSA GitHub organization (fedramp-automation).
 These rules extend OSCAL schema validation with FedRAMP-specific conformance requirements, testing that SSPs address the correct baseline controls and that Component Definitions use the correct inheritance patterns.

 Commercial GRC Platforms with OSCAL Support

-RegScale OSCAL Hub provides a free platform for OSCAL-based compliance automation, including SSP authoring, Component Definition management, and baseline conformance validation.
+RegScale OSCAL Hub provides a free tier for OSCAL-based compliance automation, including SSP authoring, Component Definition management, and baseline conformance validation (current pricing at regscale.com).
 The platform supports import from existing Word and spreadsheet-based documentation, providing a conversion path for organizations with large document libraries.

-Atlasity, Xacta, and Telos Xacta 360 offer FedRAMP-focused OSCAL implementations designed for organizations managing multiple system authorizations.
+Atlasity (C2 Labs) and Xacta 360 (Telos Corporation) offer FedRAMP-focused OSCAL implementations designed for organizations managing multiple system authorizations.
 These platforms maintain Component Definition libraries for major cloud providers, enabling inheritance-based SSP authoring rather than manual control documentation.

 Integration with Compliance-as-Code Pipelines